ansible/ansible-lint/docs/custom-rules.rst

 Ansible-lint provides a sub directory named *custom* in its built-in rules, ``/usr/lib/python3.8/site-packages/ansiblelint/rules/custom/`` for example, to install custom rules since v4.3.1.
-The custom rules which are packaged as an usual python package installed into this directory will be loaded and enabled automatically by ansible-lint.
+The custom rules which are packaged as a python package installed into this directory will be loaded and enabled automatically by ansible-lint.

 To make custom rules loaded automatically, you need the followings:

-- Packaging your custom rules as an usual python package named some descriptive ones like ``ansible_lint_custom_rules_foo``.
+- Packaging your custom rules as a python package named some descriptive ones like ``ansible_lint_custom_rules_foo``.
 - Make it installed into ``<ansible_lint_custom_rules_dir>/custom/<your_custom_rules_subdir>/``.

 You may accomplish the second by adding some configurations into the [options]